vg-json-data/sm-json-data/strats.md

 - _comeInWithWallJumpBelow_: This indicates that Samus must come up through this door with momentum by wall-jumping in the door frame below.
 - _comeInWithSpaceJumpBelow_: This indicates that Samus must come up through this door with momentum by using Space Jump in the door frame below.
 - _comeInWithPlatformBelow_: This indicates that Samus must come up through this door with momentum by jumping from a platform below, possibly with run speed.
+- _comeInWithGrappleTeleport_: This indicates that Samus must come into the room while grappling, teleporting Samus to a position in this room corresponding to the location of the (grapple) block in the other room.

 Each of these properties is described in more detail below.